Preciseful/Voidelle/README.md

 Voidelle is meant to be a simple to implement filesystem, without focusing on disk or speed efficiency.

+> [!NOTE]
+> This uses FUSE.
+You can mount this on your host computer and mess around through GUI and most CLI interactions.
+> Some features might be missing, and bugs are to be expected.
+Any bug reports/fixes are appreciated.

 ## Design
 Voidelle revolves around a linked list design to represent data.
 > [!NOTE]